UNIST-LOFT/SimAPR/README.md

 * `config`: Patch ID.

 ### About simulation mode
-SimAPR provides simulation mode to reduce the overall time.
+SimAPR provides simulation mode to reduce the running time.
-After SimAPR finished, cached results are stored in `~/SimAPR/experiments/tbar/result/cache/Closure_62-cache.json` in JSON format.
+Cached results are kept in '/SimAPR/experiments/tbar/result/cache/Closure_62-cache.json' in JSON format after SimAPR has finished.
-It is a JSON object that its key is patch ID and its value is the result of test execution.
+It is a JSON object, where the patch ID serves as the key and the test execution result serves as the value.

 Each cached result contains this information:
 * `basic`: True if the patch passes at least one failing test.
 False if the patch fails all failing tests.
 Same as `result` in `simapr-result.json`.